by Todd Walker

 Humility is the prerequisite for learning.
 It is more important to learn than to cling to egos.

 My friend Chris Noble (who has challenged more than one of my past articles – thankfully), outlined the 3 stages of knowledge for us here…

 The danger of staying in the second stage (Arrogance) is we know the absolute best way of Doing the Stuff.
 We stop listening.
 We stop learning.
 At this stage, contempt towards others who are “Doing the Stuff” differently surfaces… viciously at times by gurus and their fans.
 If we buy into pet theories or petty arrogance, our skills and knowledge will continue to cycle from Arrogance back to Ignorance which puts wisdom (Enlightenment) out of reach.

 It’s necessary to admit that our present skills are inadequate for all situations.
 That’s the easy part for those new to this stuff.
 The trouble comes when we develop a level of proficiency in a skill.
 Our human-ness tends to inflate our ego with only partial knowledge of the subject.
 In stage 2, we are unteachable.

 Here’s an example of being teachable…

 I just returned from our Georgia Bushcraft Fall campout.
 We had two full days of instruction in a wide variety of skills from falconry to debris shelter construction.
 One of our instructors, Stephan Fowler of Fowler Blades, a top-shelf blade-smith, can beat a piece of steel into submission like no other.
-He makes his living with fire.
+He makes his living with fire and hammers.
 However, he had never created fire with primitive methods.

 No one person has enough time and resources to develop expertise in every skill.
 Stephan walks over to our impromptu friction fire circle, craved his first bow and drill set from scratch, and proceeded to make his first primal fire by friction.